About the Show

 Sisters Grimm are the Grammy nominated and award winning production company behind the commercial success of Inala and Voices of the Amazon, both fusions of dance, music and song.
 You can find out more on the Sisters Grimm website.

-INALA would like to thank the following organisations for their generous support:
+INALA would like to thank the following organisations for their generous support for the original launch of INALA in 2014:

 We are extremely grateful to the benefactors who donated the initial seed money to get Inala started:

-We would also like to thank ATG, Peter Gallo, Nick Panitza, Olof Winkler, Isla and Roderick Smith, Philip Lawford, The Linbury Trust, Debs Butler and The Arts Council England.
+We would also like to thank ATG, Howard Panter OBE, Rosemary Squire CBE, Peter Gallo, Nick Panitza, Olof Winkler, Isla and Roderick Smith, Philip Lawford, The Linbury Trust, Debs Butler and The Arts Council England.

 The development would not have been possible without the much-valued support of KwaZulu-Natal Tourism, South African Tourism and Norma Meyer and Steve Bailey at Ecco Tours.